 We’re here for all of those reasons.
 But first and foremost, while wanting to celebrate and protect the best of Hoylake, we recognise that some change is inevitable and necessary in order to keep any town or village ‘alive’.
 And we believe local residents and businesses should have a much greater say in future decision making around how that change happens, when it happens, and what it looks like.
 It really is that simple.

 Firstly, it protects: the plan will give greater protection over the best of our existing assets, whether buildings or green space, from demolition or unsuitable development.

 Secondly, it manages change: it is inevitable that over time new houses, shops, offices and other buildings will be built; the plan will influence how and where that happens.
 So if developers want to pursue an idea, it will need to comply with the plan.

 Thirdly: it is creative: together, we can put forward and encourage positive new ideas to meet the needs of new generations of residents and businesses, to ensure a sustainable future for Hoylake.

 All together it’s about managing change and influencing decisions.
 The Referendum will give YOU the chance to be involved, instead of leaving all future decision making in the hands of the council and developers.

 We were granted legal authority to make a plan under the provisions of the Localism Act 2011.
 The referendum will be overseen by the council’s electoral services team.
-If you are eligible (you are on the electoral roll and live or work in the NDP area) you will be invited to go to a local polling station, just as you would in a normal election.
+If you are eligible (you are over 18, registered to vote in local elections and live in the NDP area) you will be invited to go to a local polling station, just as you would in a normal election.